pulseenergy/vacation/README.md

-# vacation
+# Vacation

-Handy little app to help you keep track of your accumulated and remaining vacation days.
+This handy little app keeps track of your accumulated and remaining vacation days.

+## Installation

+**Vacation** is a Python script, and is installable via `pip`:

+    $ pip install vacation